ipikuka/remark-flexible-toc/README.md

     .use(rehypeStringify)
     .process(await read("example.md"));

-  // the first way of getting the table of contents (TOC) via file.data console.log(file.data.toc);
+  // the first way of getting TOC via file.data console.log(file.data.toc);

-  // the second way of getting the table of contents (TOC), since we provided an array of reference in the options console.log(toc);
+  // the second way of getting TOC, since we provided a reference array in the options console.log(toc);
 }
 ```